hirashahid9/Index-Creation-Information-Retrieval/README.md

 # Index Creation
 Project to make an inverted index

-Purpose:
+PURPOSE:
 The purpose of this project was to make an inverted index from the corpus, which contains list of documents.
 It will establish the understanding of how the web makes an index from all the web pages.
 And how do we get the documents after writing a query on search engine.

 It contains three parts:

 Part 1.
-Making an index using Hashmaps or dictionary Part 2.
+Making an index using Hashmaps or dictionary

+Part 2.
 Making an index without Hashmaps or dictionary ( by sorting termid-docid pairs) The difference in time of the execution of above two parts makes it evident that termid-docid pairs should be sorted.

 Part 3.
 Write a word as command line argument.
-We will gget the termid, frequency of term in corpus and no of documents containing the term.
+We will get the termid, frequency of term in corpus and no of documents containing the term.
 ![image](https://user-images.githubusercontent.com/55246052/120069101-8b09b600-c09d-11eb-8142-a5c02a9731fd.png)